Purdue University Office of Admissions logo

 • Big Goal – Study at least 5 hours a week, every week outside the classroom.

-PARENT TIPS
+PARENT & GUARDIAN TIPS

 • Planning a road trip?
-Casually visit college campuses near your destination so you and your student can get a feel for several types of colleges and locations.
+Casually visit college campuses near your destination, so you and your student can get a feel for several types of colleges and locations.

 • Get to know your student’s school counselor.